Media General Operations, Inc.

 About this employer

-The cases primarily involve Retaliation (6 of 9), Breach of Contract (2 of 9), Failure to Accommodate (2 of 9).
+The published opinions primarily involve Retaliation (5 of 6), Failure to Accommodate (2 of 6), Breach of Contract.
 Browse the linked claim hubs for outcome statistics and other employers facing the same allegations.
-Retaliation, Breach of Contract and Failure to Accommodate.
+Retaliation, Failure to Accommodate and Breach of Contract.

 Applicable statutes referenced across these rulings include: NLRA (29 U.S.C. §§ 151-169) — The National Labor Relations Act (NLRA) protects the rights of employees to organize, form or join labor unions, bargain collectively through representatives of their choosing, and engage in other concerted activities for mutual aid or protection.
 See the NLRA reference page for filing deadlines, employee thresholds, and remedies.
 NLRA.